 The visit begins with a social greeting that is sensitive to the cultural and social demands of an individual family.
 Typically, after she has greeted everyone in the room, the home visitor begins with questions about how the family is doing this week.
 Listening to the mother's own concerns at the start conveys that she is important as a person as well as a mother.

-The MTB home visitor's goal for each visit will vary tremendously in content.
+The home visitor's goal for each visit will vary tremendously in content.
 At the same time, the overarching goal of helping mother keep herself and her baby in mind - whether from the standpoint of health, development, mental health, or plans for the future - does not vary.
-The first step towards realizing these goals is assessing whether or not the family is open to engaging in the visit.
+As illustrated below, the first step towards realizing these goals is assessing whether or not the family is open to engaging in the visit.
 The mother's ability to engage with the clinician is central to the success of the visit, because the relationship is a primary vehicle for change.
+Is the mother ready to attend, or is she overly tired?
+Is she on the telephone?
+Is she angry or upset at the clinician or about some crisis that may have just occurred?
+Is she watching TV?
+Is she calm enough to listen and concentrate, or is she too anxious and agitated?

 The clinician must then assess whether there is a therapeutic or reflective "space" in which she can engage with the mother and baby.
 By "space" we mean both a literal space - somewhere reasonably quiet and, ideally, private - and a metaphorical space in which the mother can be open and ready to engage with the home visitor.

 If there is not a therapeutic space in which to work, the clinician tries to create one.
+Is there is a safe place for the mother, child, and clinician to work and play together?
 The clinician may need to do things as basic as helping the mother child-proof the room for the baby or as complex as negotiating with older relatives or non-family household members to temporarily leave the room so that the mother and child are not overly distracted during the visit.
+There may frequently be loud music playing, many teenagers present, or the TV blaring.
+The home visitor works with the mother to decide how these distractions may be modified or if the visit needs to be rescheduled for a quieter more productive time or moved to a different space.